 I used cinnamon graham crackers for the graham cracker crust, and it complemented the flavors of the pecan filling super well.
 But feel free to use whatever graham crackers you have on hand- honey or chocolate flavored graham crackers would be just as delicious!

-Be sure to allow the pecan pie tart to cool completely before removing it from the pan and drizzling with the chocolate bourbon ganache.
+Be sure to chill the tart after baking before removing it from the pan & drizzling with the chocolate bourbon ganache.
+Chilling the tart in the fridge for at least an hour after baking helps the pecan filling to set.
 If you try and remove the tart before it has set, you’ll have a gooey (albeit delicious) mess on your hands.

 Print